 Non-current assets classified as held for sale.
 For the purpose of these interim disclosed consolidated financial statements non-current assets and disposal groups, which may include both non-current and current assets, are classified in the interim consolidated statement of financial position as 'Assets classified as held for sale' if their carrying amount will be recovered principally through a sale transaction, including loss of control of a subsidiary holding the assets, within twelve months after the end of the reporting period.
 Assets are reclassified when all of the following conditions are met: (a) the assets are available for immediate sale in their present condition; (b) the Group's management approved and initiated an active programme to locate a buyer; (c) the assets are actively marketed for a sale at a reasonable price; (d) the sale is expected within one year and (e) it is unlikely that significant changes to the plan to sell will be made or that the plan will be withdrawn.
-Non-current assets or disposal groups classified as held for sale in the comparative consolidated statement of financial position to reflect the classification at the end of the current period.
+Non-current assets or disposal groups classified as held for sale in the current period's interim consolidated statement of financial position are not reclassified or re-presented in the comparative consolidated statement of financial position to reflect the classification at the end of the current period.